 There are two ways to do that: configuring online or manually by creating a configuration file.

 This procedure is the same for all integrations with version control systems (VCS).
 Check VCS Integrations: Configuring Online to get to know how to select content for synchronization online.

-Once the integration is set up, all the related information is stored in the same place – Resources > Integrations & API, Azure Repos section.
+Once the integration is set up, all the related information is stored in the same place – Applications > System > Azure Repos section.

 By default, synchronization is processed every hour automatically.
 If you need to launch the synchronization instantly – click Sync Now.

-By default, the translations that are stored on the repo are uploaded to Crowdin Enterprise during the first synchronization only.
+By default, the translations stored on the repo are uploaded to Crowdin Enterprise during the first synchronization only.
 To upload translations to Crowdin Enterprise manually, click next to the Sync Now button, and click Upload Translations.
-The integration will upload existing translations to the Crowdin Enterprise project.
+The integration will upload existing translations to your Crowdin Enterprise project.